Holly Roth

-Helen Holly Roth-Franta (born March 30, 1916) was an American crime writer.
-She authored novels and short stories in the genres of spy fiction and detective fiction.
+Helen Holly Roth-Franta (born March 30, 1916) was an American writer who authored novels and short stories in the genres of spy fiction and detective fiction.
 She also published works under the pseudonyms P.J.
 Merrill and K.G.
 Ballard.
-She published twelve novels in her lifetime and many short stories, one of which was nominated for an Edgar Award.
+Roth published twelve novels in her lifetime and many short stories, one of which was nominated for an Edgar Award.

-In 1964, Roth disappeared off the coast of Morocco while sailing on a ketch with her husband and is presumed to have died.
+In 1964, Roth disappeared off the coast of Morocco while sailing on a ketch with her husband and is presumed deceased.

 Early life and education

-Roth was born Helen Marjorie Roth on March 30, 1916, in Chicago to Benjamin Roemer Roth and Frances Ethel Ballard Roth.
+Holly Roth was born Helen Marjorie Roth in Chicago, Illinois, on March 30, 1916, to Benjamin Roemer Roth and Frances Ethel Ballard Roth.
 Her parents were traveling at the time, and stopped in Chicago for her birth.

-Roth was raised in America and Europe, mostly between Brooklyn and London, due to her father's business.
-However, she regarded herself as a New Yorker.
-She attended public schools in America and a variety of schools in Europe.
-She graduated from James Madison High School in Brooklyn.
-She attended many schools before earning a Bachelor of Arts (B.A.).
+Roth was raised in the United States and Europe, primarily between Brooklyn and London, on account of her father's business.
+She attended a variety of schools in both locations, and was also educated by private tutors.
+Despite the constant travel, she regarded herself as a New Yorker and graduated from James Madison High School in Brooklyn.
+Roth attended many colleges before earning a Bachelor of Arts (B.A.).
 Her first husband died in a train accident.

 Career

 Roth began her career working as a fashion model before shifting to writing, working as a writer and editor for newspapers and magazines.
-She contributed to publications such as Cosmopolitan, Seventeen, The American Journal of Surgery, and the New York Post.
+She contributed to publications such as Cosmopolitan, Seventeen, The American Journal of Surgery and the New York Post.

 Roth debuted as an author with two novels serialized in periodicals.
-Roth's debut novel, The Content Assignment (1954), was first serialized in condensed form under the title The Girl Who Vanished in the May 16 and May 23, 1953, issues of The Saturday Evening Post.
-Her third novel The Sleeper (1955) was first serialized in condensed form under the title Rendezvous with a Traitor in the June 25 and July 9, 1954, issues of Collier's.
-Roth began writing detective fiction in 1957 with a series of two novels following Detective Inspector Richard Medford: Shadow of a Lady (1957) and Too Many Doctors (1962).
-Too Many Doctors is set on a ship off the European coast and centers on a young woman who falls off the boat and loses her memory.
+Her debut novel, The Content Assignment (1954), was first serialized in condensed form under the title The Girl Who Vanished in the May 16 and May 23, 1953, issues of The Saturday Evening Post.
+Her third novel, The Sleeper (1955), was first serialized in condensed form under the title Rendezvous with a Traitor in the June 25 and July 9, 1954, issues of Collier's.
+Roth began writing detective fiction in 1957 with a series of two novels following Detective Inspector Richard Medford: Shadow of a Lady (1957) and Too Many Doctors (1962); the latter novel is set on a ship off the European coast and centers on a young woman who falls overboard and loses her memory.
 In 1959, she published The Slender Thread under the pseudonym P.J.
 Merrill.
 Under the pseudonym K.G.
-Ballard, she published four detective novels including Trial by Desire (1960).
+Ballard, she published four detective novels, including Trial by Desire (1960).
 Roth served as secretary of Mystery Writers of America in the 1950s.

 Roth's short story, "Who Walks Behind" (EQMM, September 1965), was nominated for the 1966 Edgar Allan Poe Award for Best Short Story.